 Why Clínica Tambre?

 Clínica Tambre is one of the leading Assisted Reproduction clinics in Spain and a pioneer in egg donation.
 The clinic has already welcomed hundred of donors who have come to help couples with infertility problems.
-Thanks to our large team of assisted reproduction specialists and our state-of-the-art technology we are able to help answer any questions that you may have.
+Thanks to our large team of assisted reproduction specialists and our state-of-the-art technology we are able to help answer any questions that you may have about egg donation in Spain.

 What is the treatment like?